sep-sh/boghrat/README.md

 - A **maximum** and **minimum** discount for each step.

 Each step is processed dynamically based on the provided thresholds.

----

-## How It Works

-- The function calculates the discount for each step in the price range.
-- **Each step can have its own percentage, max, and min values.**
-- The function applies the discounts sequentially, ensuring the total discount is within the defined range for each step.

----

 ## Example